Virtual Heritage Fair Process

 2. Students who do not qualify for the Regional Fair through their school can submit a virtual version of their project to the Virtual Fair.

-Advance registration for the Virtual Fair is a declaration of intent to participate.
-It helps Heritage Saskatchewan plan the event and keep track of which schools are participating.
+For the Virtual Fair, teacher registration helps Heritage Saskatchewan plan the event and keep track of which schools are participating.
 If we know that someone (a teacher, parent, or student) has registered, we can provide better follow-up and track down any projects lost in cyberspace.
 Having a rough estimate of how many projects to expect will also assist Heritage Saskatchewan in our planning.

 No, not all students in a registered class have to submit their projects to the Virtual Heritage Fair.